Blaine Gledhill Larson: Early life and education

 Life at "Little Alps", though primitive (wood heat and no running water), was not dull; the ramshackle construction, the international collection of artwork, objects d’art, kitsch, the permissive atmosphere, the stone cliffs populated with goats, Catoctin Creek, and the alluvial plain were conducive to creativity, drawing many painters, sculptors, craftsmen, and photographers from the area such as Ed Zerne (painting and sculpture), Jerry Lake (photography), Jennie Lea Knight (sculpture, drawing), Andrew Hudson (painting and drawing), Teruo Hara (pottery, sculpture, design), Frank DiPerna (photography), Mark Power (photography), Carmen Barros Howell (painting), Jacob Kainen (painting, printmaking), John P. Wise (painting, sculpture, collage), Tommy Noonan (painting, collage), William Christenberry (photography, painting, sculpture), H.I.
 Gates (sculpture), Maggie Siner (painting), and serving as an incubator for the artists, musicians, and artisans of the next generation, including The Furnace Mountain Band, David Tiller (music), Martin Fair (crafts, design), Tara Linhardt (music), Courtney Fair (crafts, design), Melissa Foster (painting), David Staton (painting), and Mora Larson da Silva (stained glass, drawing, photography).
-Anne eventually opened a framing shop in Taylorstown and began framing her husband's and others' works.
+Anne eventually opened a framing shop in Taylorstown and began framing her husband's, her own, and others' works.

 In 2007, the Larsons bought a house at auction in Phenix, VA, near their daughter.
 Initially, they split their time between Taylorstown and Phenix, but gradually moved everything and stayed in Phenix.
 Larson was a voracious reader and maintained a library of several thousand books.

 Career

 Educator

 From 1961-1965, Larson taught art history, design, drawing, sculpture, English, writing, baroque and ancient art, watercolour, and other classes at Fairfax County Public Schools, Arlington Public Schools, Mary Washington College of the University of Virginia, Montgomery College, University of the Philippines, George Washington University, University of Pittsburgh, Prince George’s Community College, and Hood College.

 He established and operated an art school in Dupont Circle for two years, offering instruction in serigraphy, drawing, woodcut, painting, sculpture, and colour theory.

-Larson held a professorship at the Corcoran School of the Arts & Design from 1965-2000.
+Larson held a professorship at the Corcoran School of the Arts and Design from 1965-2000.

 Through his years of teaching and mentoring, Larson has undoubtedly influenced many artists of subsequent generations.
-A few who acknowledge his influence are David Staton, Brad Anderson, and Chris Eichholtz.
+Some who acknowledge his influence are Andrew Hudson, David Staton, Brad Anderson, and Chris Eichholtz.